 Though the actual number of crimes is higher than other entries with smaller population sizes, stratifying the rates reveals that it is considerably safer than other cities.

 Glendale—another Californian city well regarded for safety—had a total of 117 aggravated assaults compared to just 69 in Irvine in 2019, despite being about a third smaller in size.

 - Aggravated assault: 38 = 29.7 per 100,000

 - Property crimes: 1,392 = 1,088 per 100,000 (lowest)

 Named for its abundance of Oak trees, Thousand Oaks is an attractive residential city in the Greater Los Angeles area.
 Despite its population growth, crime rates have generally been in decline for the last three decades, and it consistently ranks as among the safest places in the country.

 It’s a well-known film location of choice for Hollywood studios and TV production companies.
-Its beautiful wildlife does unfortunately require a word of warning: expect mountain lions, coyotes, rattlesnakes, and bears, as well as occasional wildfires, which have resulted in the destruction of almost 200,000 acres since 2018.
+The beautiful wildlife does unfortunately require a small disclaimer: it’s home to mountain lions, coyotes, rattlesnakes, and bears, as well as occasional wildfires, which have resulted in the destruction of almost 200,000 acres since 2018.

 4. Frisco, Texas

 - Rape: 46 = 23.06 per 100,000